 West Allegheny Middle School offers and encourages students to participate in a wide variety of activities and intramurals.
-Some of our activities include: Talent Show, National Academic League, Student Government, Art Club, Geography Bee, Spelling Bee, Science Olympiad, Intramurals, and various chorus and band activities.
+Some of our activities include: Talent Show, National Academic League, Student Government, FOR Club, Art Club, Geography Bee, Spelling Bee, History Bee, Math 24, Girls on the Run, and various chorus and band activities.
 Interscholastic athletic programs are available for students in 7th and 8th grade.